fashionunited/gatsby-starter-landing-pages/README.md

 ## Why?

-This project aims to provide an opiniated minimal for building GatsbyJS powered blogs.
+This project aims to provide a minimal for building GatsbyJS powered blogs.

 It provides basic components for SEO/Social Media/UI.
 Since we believe in the power of CSS-in-JS, Emotion is included for styling.